laudena/DictionaryNode/readme.md

 `cd backend`

 `./seed.sh`

-(currently uses files `milon.html` and `users.json` which are not here, but earlier versions have some sample data)
+Seeds script calls `seed/seed.js`, which uses files which are not available in public domain, but earlier versions of the file have some sample data instead.